ljcamargo/tachiwin_paddleocrvl_finetuning/README.md

     - Includes sharding, resume capabilities, and retry logic to handle large-scale uploads.

 ### 2. Model Fine-tuning
-- **`Tachiwin_OCR_PaddleOCR_VL_Finetuning.ipynb`**: The primary notebook for model training.
-It uses **Unsloth** to achieve significantly faster training and lower memory usage.
-It is specifically optimized for the PaddleOCR-VL architecture.
+- **`Tachiwin_OCR_PaddleOCR_VL_Finetuning.ipynb`**: The implementation of the fine-tuning process.
+It leverages **Unsloth** for efficient training and is the code used to create Tachiwin-OCR by fine-tuning PaddleOCR-VL on the custom synthetic datasets.

 ### 3. Inference
 You can perform inference using the `PaddleOCR` pipeline or the `transformers` library.